Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 #### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data)

-The code for splitting the data into training and validation sets is contained in the fifth code cell of the IPython notebook.
+The code for splitting the data into training and validation sets is contained in the 13th code cell of the IPython notebook.

 To cross validate my model, I randomly split the training data into a training set and validation set.
 I did this by first shuffling the training data set and splitting them by using